DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * <missing quote 99, ask CCB for it please>
 * 100: "Hold on I need to look at my ankles for a minute" -DEVI_CAT (03-May-17)
 * 101: "Did you know?
 Beep is the sound of taking someones head off - Chronicles of Devi_Knowledge" -DEVI_CAT (03-May-17)
-* <missing quotes 102-103, please ask CCB for them>
+* <missing quote 102, ask CCB for it please>
+* 103: "I'll save the world in BotW after all the chickens have proper housing.
+That's the true crime of the game" -kelchu_ (10-May-17)
 * 104: "MEW" -Austin1617 (13-May-17)
 * 105: "HOW DARE YOU PUT THE COOKIE IN THE MELON JAR" -DEVI_CAT (14-May-17)
 * <missing quote 106, ask CCB for it please>